INL/blacklab-presentation/blacklab.md

 # What is it for?
 <u>Searching</u> and <u>analyzing</u> <u>large collections</u> of <u>annotated</u>, <u>structured</u> text

-???
-BlackLab is a way to search and analyze corpora (large collections of text).
-We can use it to quickly "sniff out" word patterns we're looking for in large text collections.

 ---

 # What is it for?
 Let's unpack that...